 How much do I need for retirement?

-According to this guideline, a person can withdraw 4% of their retirement savings in the first year of retirement and adjust subsequent withdrawals for inflation in the following years (in other words, if inflation is 3%, the next year's withdrawals are 3% higher).
-This withdrawal rate suggests that a person's savings could last for approximately 30 years without running out of money.
-So, for example, if a person's retirement fund is $1 million, they can withdraw the inflation-adjusted equivalent of $40,000 per year.
-However, there are risks including the possibility of unprecedented periods of inflation or market downturns that this model doesn’t take into account.1
+The 4% rule: This “rule” forms the basis for many retirement guidelines, and suggests that a person can withdraw 4% of their retirement savings in the first year of retirement and adjust subsequent withdrawals for inflation in the following years (in other words, if inflation is 3%, the next year's withdrawals are 3% higher).
+So, for example, if a person has $1 million, they can withdraw the inflation-adjusted equivalent of $40,000 per year.
+At this rate their savings could last for approximately 30 years —but it’s important to note that there are risks this model doesn’t take into account, including the possibility of unprecedented periods of inflation or prolonged market downturns.1

 Key factors in estimating your retirement savings needs

-The retirement guidelines above can provide a good initial estimate of what you'll need as a nest egg.
-To calculate a more accurate number, you'll want to consider several key factors, including your expected retirement age, your desired retirement lifestyle, your estimated expenses, and what other sources of cash flow you'll have, such as your Social Security benefit.
+Having said that, it’s good to have an initial estimate of what you'll need to help ensure a confident retirement.
+To calculate a more accurate number, you'll want to consider several key items, including your expected retirement age, your desired retirement lifestyle, your estimated expenses, and what other sources of cash flow you'll have, such as your Social Security benefit.
 Once you have these answers, you'll be in a better position to home in on a more accurate estimate.

 When will your retirement start, and how long will it last?

 First, think about when you’d like to retire.
-Will you aim for the 2023 median and retire at age 62, or do you plan to continue working to 65?2 Or later?
-Maybe you’d like to retire at age 55.
-Clearly, nobody knows what the future may hold, but take a best guess based on your current circumstances and goals.
+Will you aim for the 2024 median and retire at age 623 — the median retirement age in 2024 — or do you plan to continue working to at least age 65?
+On the other hand, maybe you’d like to stop working before 55.
+Clearly, nobody knows exactly what the future may hold, but take a best guess based on your current circumstances and goals.

-You also should consider how long your retirement might last.
+Assuming you don’t want to run out of money in retirement, you also should consider how long your retirement might last.
 It can be a tricky calculation, but it’s important to have some idea of how many years you’ll have to rely on your savings in retirement.
-Think about the average longevity in your family, your current health status and the expected lifespan of people in the same socioeconomic group as you.
-As a starting point for your calculations, consider the fact that at the median retirement age of 62, a male can expect to live for another 22.1 years, and a female has 22.9 years of life expectancy, based on actuarial data from the Social Security Administration.3
+Think about the average life expectancy in your family, your current health status and the expected lifespan of people in the same socioeconomic group as yourself.

 Next, think about what type of lifestyle you’d like to have in retirement.
 Do you plan to stay in your current home and maintain your current lifestyle?
 Do you hope to move to a more upscale resort location where housing costs may be higher?
-Are you looking forward to extensive travel or other costly endeavors?
-Or, do you intend to downsize and cut back to minimize your financial needs?
+Are you looking forward to extensive travel or pursuing costly hobbies?
+Alternatively, do you intend to downsize and cut back to minimize your financial needs?
 These are important questions.
 Your lifestyle in retirement will, in large part, determine your expenses in retirement.
 And your expenses in retirement will determine how much savings you will need.

 How much will you spend during retirement?